q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 We want to store these files in our `molecool` directory.
 Luckily, `cookiecutter` created a folder designed specifically for that purpose.
 The folder is in `molecool/data/`.
-This folder can contain any data useful for testing of the basic functionality of our code.
+This folder can contain any data useful for testing the basic functionality of our code.
 Be mindful that this folder is also downloaded when installing our package, so do not include data whose size is significant.